 Established in 1881, AWWA is the largest nonprofit, scientific and educational association dedicated to managing and treating water.
 AWWA has approximately 50,000 members, including American Water and West Virginia American Water, and one of its main goals is to support water utilities in evaluating and improving their water quality, operations, maintenance and infrastructure.
-AWWA offers education to water professionals by providing access to standards, water supply best practice manuals, training, networking, conferences and regulatory advisories.
-268 CSB found that AWWA is well positioned to assist water utilities by disseminating important lessons that are learned from chemical contamination incidents that could potentially affect a drinking water distribution system.
+AWWA offers education to water professionals by providing access to standards, water supply best practice manuals, training, networking, conferences and regulatory advisories.240 CSB found that AWWA is well positioned to assist water utilities by disseminating important lessons that are learned from chemical contamination incidents that could potentially affect a drinking water distribution system.

 In addition, several different programs and types of publications are used to support AWWA's mission.
-One key program is the AWWA standards process, which has existed for more than 100 years to produce peer-reviewed269 voluntary consensus standards for processes used by the water utility industry and intended to improve a utility's overall operations and service.
+One key program is the AWWA standards process, which has existed for more than 100 years to produce peer-reviewed241 voluntary consensus standards for processes used by the water utility industry and intended to improve a utility's overall operations and service.
 AWWA standards, which are American National Standards Institute (ANSI) approved, are recognized worldwide and have been adopted by many utilities and organizations.
-Through this program, AWWA publishes over 170 ANSI/AWWA standards that provide information on a variety of issues such as design, installation, disinfection, treatment and manufacturing of products including pipes, chemicals, storage tanks, valves, meters and other appurtenances; industry-recognized consensus prerequisites; and practices for water utility management and operations.270
+Through this program, AWWA publishes over 170 ANSI/AWWA standards

-266 American Water.
+238 American Water.
 Corporate Responsibility Report 2013-2014.
 American Water: New Jersey.
 2015.